ajbradberry96/ajbradberry96.github.io/projects.md

 permalink: /Projects/
 ---

-Here you can find a collection of some of my personal/professional projects over the years.
+Here you can find a collection of some of my projects over the years.
+I'm actively adding to this list as I write posts about each project and as I add more projects to my portfolio, so expect more things to show up here soon!

 <ul class="listing">
 {% for post in site.posts %}